Sim-To-Real Transfer of Visual Grounding for Human-Aided Ambiguity Resolution: Comparisons with Zero-Shot Large-Scale Transformers

-We verify the findings of the ReCLIP paper, namely that even though pre-trained models perform well on the visual task, they cannot comprehend spatial relations.
+Our experiment reproduces the findings of the ReCLIP paper, namely that even though pre-trained models perform well on the visual task, they cannot comprehend spatial relations.
 The authors alleviate this by extending the model to also include a ROI proposal generator and a rule-based relation extractor.
 With this formulation the grounding model becomes very similar to ours, with the exception of using a hand-crafted relation module and CLIP/ALBEF for computing visual matching scores, instead of a module trained in a supervised fashion in the domain.
 With the insight of this result, combined with additional benefits of our approach, namely: a) computational efficiency, as our method has less than $0.2\%$ the parameter count of CLIP and b) interpretability, due to full decoupling of modules in our approach, grants our model favourable for application.
-We highlight however that this is expected, as our model is architectured with domain knowledge from the task injected in its setup.
-Pre-trained models still offer a strong baseline, especially considering their zero-shot capabilities, although still lacking when compared with domain-specific architectures for a given task.
+We highlight however that this is expected, as our model is designed with domain knowledge about the task (grammatical structure of relations in natural language) injected in its architecture.
+Foundation models still offer a strong baseline, especially considering their zero-shot capabilities, although still lacking when compared with domain-specific architectures for a given task.